-(interpretation) There in Chesterfield Inlet, we opened the cultural centre for use by the people of Chesterfield Inlet.
-I would like to thank our Minister of Culture and Heritage, Margaret Nakashuk, for being able to attend the opening, along with the President of KIA, Kono Tattuinee, the President of NTI, Aluki Kotierk, as well as the Vice-President of KIA, David Kuksuk.
-Many leaders were able to attend, and many people from the community of Chesterfield Inlet were also able to be there, who were very welcoming.
+(interpretation) We opened the cultural centre in Chesterfield Inlet for use by community members.
+I would like to thank our Minister of Culture and Heritage, Margaret Nakashuk, for being in attendance, along with the President of KIA, Kono Tattuinee, the President of NTI, Aluki Kotierk, as well as the Vice-President of KIA, David Kuksuk.
+Many leaders were able to attend and I thank the people from the community of Chesterfield Inlet for their warm hospitality.

-The cultural centre is a very nice building, and when you first walk in, there is a little shop on the right-hand side where you can buy locally sewn and crafted items.
+The cultural centre is a very nice building.
+When you first walk in, there is a little shop on the right-hand side where you can buy locally sewn and crafted items.
 There is also a sewing room, and I saw many potential projects that can be worked on.
-There are sewing machines and other kinds of equipment.
+There are sewing machines that are available for use.
 There is also a work area for the men or whoever wants to make harpoons or qamutiit.
-We expect that it will be greatly utilized by the people of Chesterfield Inlet, and we also expect it to be used by other people in the Kivalliq region.
+We expect that it will also be used by other people in the Kivalliq region.

-It was named the Leonard Putulik Cultural Centre and that was gratifying to witness as residents of Chesterfield celebrated the opening, and that was enjoyable.
-I encourage colleagues to applaud as this is the first large infrastructure project in Chesterfield Inlet in many years.
+It was named the Leonard Putulik Cultural Centre and that was gratifying to witness as many residents of Chesterfield Inlet celebrated the opening of the facility, which was quite enjoyable.
+I ask my colleagues for their applause as this is the first large infrastructure project in Chesterfield Inlet in many years.
 Thank you.

-Speaker: The Hon.
+Speaker: Thank you.
+Members' Statements.
+The Hon.
 Member for Quttiktuq, Minister Akeeagok.